What is the Best Brush for Staining Wood? — Use on Decks, Furniture (2023)

 Tip #6: Use Only as Much Stain as You Need

 Avoid loading your brush with too much stain since this can cause streaks and uneven coverage.
-An excess stain can also be hard to remove.
+Excess stain can also be hard to remove.

 Tip #7: Hold the Brush Properly